• Avisek Jung Thakuri Singh

 The trekking trails in the Everest Region have also undergone significant improvements over the years.
 The trails are now well-established, with clear markings and signposts to guide trekkers.
 The trails are also wider and better maintained, making them easier to navigate.
 However, there are still some sections of the trail that can be challenging, particularly at high altitude where the terrain is rocky and steep.

 Suspension bridges are an essential part of the trekking trails in the Everest Region, providing a way to cross the many deep valleys and gorges in the area.
 In the early days of trekking, these bridges were often simple, narrow structures made from wood and rope.
 Today, many of these bridges have been replaced with more modern structures made from steel and concrete, making them safer and more reliable.
-However, there are still some traditional suspension bridges that are used by trekkers, adding to the adventure and excitement of Trekking in the Everest Region.
+However, there are still some traditional suspension bridges that trekkers use, adding to the adventure and excitement of trekking in the Everest Region.

 The rise of Trekking Agencies for Everest Base Camp Trekking?